mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 Reluctantly, I nestled the microphone onto a bend in the branches and -->

-I looked out into the crowd of Heikoans and Ulukomans.
+I looked out into the crowd of Heikoi and Ulukomai.
 They were huddled around small fires dotting wide stone basin where the eternal flame used to dance.
 A few adults were treating the wounded near a larger fire, making use of its bright light and sanitizing heat.
 Their spirit reminded me of Kipnu.
 When I woke from death that night on the beach of Ulukoma and the first thing I saw was his face and the unwavering concern for life.
 These were truly strangers in this place.
 They were displaced and came to us out of necessity.
 And yet the looks on their faces told me that they still felt uncomfortable around a people they were taught to distrust.

 "Setre, we need to talk," said Pomri, approaching her.
 I kept my position by the tree and listened closely.